 Your furnace is the heart of your home’s heat.
-There is no getting away from the fact that it is a crucial comfort and safety system, especially during our varied and sometimes harsh regional winters.
+There is no getting away from the fact that it is a crucial comfort and safety system, especially during varied and sometimes harsh winters.

 All About Your Furnace: Types, Uses, and How We Can Help